 Potential bad check defenses include:

-- The defendant paid in full within 5 days; or
+- You paid in full within 5 days; or

-In Las Vegas, the Clark County D.A.’s Bad Check Department prosecutes bad check cases.
+The Clark County D.A.’s Bad Check Department prosecutes bad check cases in Las Vegas.

 Checks are easy to steal, and signatures are simple to forge.
-An expert witness who specializes in counterfeits and forgeries may be able to show how someone other than the defendant passed the bad check.
+An expert witness who specializes in counterfeits and forgeries may be able to show how someone other than you passed the bad check.

-Defendants who make good on bounced checks within five days of being notified are no longer presumed to have intent to defraud.
-So if the defense attorney can show records that the defendant paid within this grace period, the check fraud charges may be dismissed.2
+If you make good on bounced checks within five days of being notified, you are no longer presumed to have intent to defraud.
+So if the defense attorney can show records that you paid within this grace period, the check fraud charges may be dismissed.2

 In casino marker cases, casinos usually give marker-holders 10 days’ notice before filing a criminal complaint.

-Emergency situations such as being in the hospital do not automatically let NRS 205.130 defendants off the hook.
-But it weakens the presumption that the defendant had an intent to defraud.
+Emergency situations such as being in the hospital do not automatically let you off the hook for check fraud.
+Though it weakens the presumption that you had an intent to defraud.

-If the defense attorney can show that the defendant was ill or indisposed at the time the check bounced, it may act as leverage when negotiating a plea bargain.
+If the defense attorney can show that you were ill or indisposed at the time the check bounced, it may act as leverage when negotiating a plea bargain.

 3. What are the penalties under NRS 205.130?